 - Sometimes, you are required to wear additional PPE based on what is happening to the patient or resident.
 Most healthcare settings use signs that are seen outside the patient’s room to tell you about the PPE you will need.

 If you have any questions about PPE like what to use and when feel free to ask your supervisor or the infection preventionist where you work.

 Knock on the door before going inside the room.
 Please introduce yourself to the patient or resident and tell them why you are there.
 This is a way of showing respect because you are coming into their space.
 In some healthcare settings, the room is your patient’s home.

 In long-term care settings, rooms are suggested to be cleaned while patients are not there.

 Medical commercial cleaners start the cleaning process by picking up trash items and debris throughout the room and placing it in the bin.
 Remove the trash liner and place it in the doorway.

 Collect loose linen throughout the room and check the restroom if there are linens there too.
 Do not pull the linen on the floor as you collect them.
 Place the collected linen in a hamper or in a bag right away.

 Immediately put all the gathered linens in the hamper or bag.
-Remove the linen liner and place it at the doorway next to the trash.
+Remove the linen liner and place it in the doorway next to the trash.